Learn the basics to silk screening to create wonderful shirts, linens, etc.

 Things You'll Need

-- Wooden frames (2) that are completely flat on one side, one smaller than the other
+- 2 wooden picture frames that are completely flat on one side, one smaller than the other

-- Screen with mesh count of 110 or 160 (those are standard counts) or an old curtain that is pretty tightly woven and in good shape
+- Screen with mesh count of 110 or 160 or an old curtain that is tightly woven

 - Staple gun or stapler